uretgec/uret-xml-editor/README.md

 URET XML EDITOR
 =============

 URET XML Editor for generate custom xml files with own configration datas.
 Build your own xml files and configs.
 There is only one class and thats it.
+Nodatabase requirement.
+I used jquery and jquery ui in this project.

-Uret XML EDITOR = XMl Config Creator + XML File Creator
+Uret XML EDITOR = XML Config Creator + XML File Creator

 Configration
 -------